HOW TO GET STARTED

 7-12 years old

-SPORTSMAN / CADET – This age division utilizes an intermediate “Cadet” sized kart chassis (900-1010 mm wheelbase), sized between a Kid Kart and full Adult sized frames.
-The two classes available in the Sportsman age group at OVKA are the 4-stroke Briggs & Stratton LO206 Sportsman class and the IAME 60cc 2-stroke Mini Swift class.
+SPORTSMAN / CADET – This age division utilizes an intermediate sized kart chassis (~900-1010 mm wheelbase, commonly called CADET or SPORTMAN chassis), sized between a Kid Kart and full Adult sized frames.
+The classes available in the Sportsman age group at OVKA are the 4-stroke Briggs & Stratton LO206 Sportsman class and the IAME 60cc 2-stroke Mini Swift & Micro Swift classes.

-Since its widespread adoption in the 2010’s, the Briggs & Stratton LO206 (colloquially called the “Briggs 206” or just “206”) has become perhaps the most widely used 4-cycle engine in karting due to its affordable entry price, good reliability, and ease of use.
-Broad restrictions on the ability of racers to modify the internal components of these engines has led to relatively good parity in the 206 classes, meaning close racing where a good driver can make a big difference.
+Since its widespread adoption in the 2010’s, the Briggs & Stratton LO206 (colloquially called the “Briggs 206” or just “206”) has become the most widely used 4-cycle engine in sprint karting due to its affordable entry price, good reliability, and ease of use.
+Broad restrictions on the ability of racers to modify the internal components of these engines have led to considerable engine parity in the 206 classes, meaning close racing where a good driver can make a big difference.

 The same 206 engine, equipped with different swappable power restrictors, can be used in every available age division in kart racing.
 In the Sportsman class at OVKA, the 0.490” Green restrictor slide is used.
 This is generally considered to be the most preferable class for introducing new kids at this age to the karting world.